 Yukon Astronomical Society's Light Pollution Abatement Project

-Light Pollution affects the natural environment, wildlife and human health.
-Light Pollution deprives Yukoners and our guest of a basic human right: the inspiration of our Northern Skies.
+Light pollution affects the natural environment, wildlife and human health.
+Light pollution deprives Yukoners and our guest of a basic human right: the inspiration of our northern skies.

 The Light Pollution Abatement Project works to raise awareness of Light Pollution and provide constructive solutions to both meeting our communities’ need for responsible light at night while at the same time reducing the impact from light pollution.
+Advocating for a reduction in light pollution does not mean we are advocating for removing all outdoor lights!
+In today’s world we need lighting at night for a variety of things.
+We want to minimize the light that is unnecessary, wasted, and/or detrimental.

 Most of us are familiar with air, water, and land pollution, but did you know that light can also be a pollutant?